max-oppermann/Public_repository/README.md

-The relevant entries are the directories `CS50P`, `CS50x`, `Princeton Algorithms I`, `Wahldaten-Analyse`, and the files `Exercises-ISLP.ipynb`.

 If you're a potential employer, you may be interested in my [Big Five traits](cognitive-metrics/Big-Five/README.md).
-If you are also interested in my *g*eneral cognitive ability, [this](cognitive-metrics/README-g.md) may be interesting.
+If you are interested in my *g*eneral cognitive ability, [this](cognitive-metrics/README-g.md) may be interesting.
+I can also predict [my percentile rank](cognitive-metrics/README-quant.md) in job performance directly (with some error).

 # Wahldaten-Analyse